-Mark Schweitzer is an economist at the Federal Reserve Bank of Cleveland.
-Max Dupuy is a graduate student at the Woodrow Wilson School of Public and International Affairs, Princeton University.
-Much of the research reported in this paper was completed while he was a senior research assistant at the Federal Reserve Bank of Cleveland.
-Readers should direct their comments to Mark Schweitzer (Internet: mschweitzer@clev.frb.org).
-The authors would like to thank seminar participants at the Conference on Smoothing and Resampling in Economics held at Humboldt University of Berlin and at the Federal Reserve Banks of Cleveland, Philadelphia, and San Francisco for their suggestions.
-Particularly helpful suggestions were made by Eric Serverance-Lossin, J.S.
+Mark E. Schweitzer is an economist at the Federal Reserve Bank of Cleveland, and Max Dupuy is a graduate student at the Woodrow Wilson School of Public and International Affairs, Princeton University.
+For helpful comments and suggestions, the authors would like to thank seminar participants at the Humboldt University Conference on Smoothing and Resampling in Economics and at the Federal Reserve Banks of Cleveland, Philadelphia, and San Francisco.
+Particularly useful suggestions were offered by Eric Severance-Lossin, J.S.
 Marron, and Randy Wright.
+Correspondence may be sent to Mark E. Schweitzer, Federal Reserve Bank of Cleveland, Research Department, P.O.
+Box 6387, Cleveland, Ohio, 44101.
+Phone: (216) 579-2014.
+Fax: (216) 579-3050.
+Email: mschweitzer@clev.frb.org.

-Working papers of the Federal Reserve Bank of Cleveland are preliminary materials circulated to stimulate discussion and critical comment.
-The views stated herein are those of the authors and are not necessarily those of the Federal Reserve Bank of Cleveland or of the Board of Governors of the Federal Reserve System.
+Working Papers of the Federal Reserve Bank of Cleveland are preliminary materials circulated to stimulate discussion and critical comment.
+The views contained herein are those of the authors and not necessarily those of the Federal Reserve Bank of Cleveland or of the Board of Governors of the Federal Reserve System.